Abdulrahmankhaled11/Collection-EDA-projects/README.md

 # Collection EDA projects
-### collection of my EDA projects in a single repository
+### Collection of my EDA projects in a single repository